spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/README.md

 "He who spares the wicked injures the good."

-Updated daily/frequently.
+Updated daily/frequently via automation.

-All domains added to this list are 1 year old or less.
+All domains added to this list are 1 year old or less (domain age wise).